 I can tell you with absolute certainty that the worst BaZi charts I’ve seen are those who adamantly believe in colours and lucky charms and they don’t realize they are the real problem.

 Be that someone who doesn’t need metaphysics to do well.

-Lastly, don’t be a toxic person.
+Of course, and this goes without saying, don’t be a toxic person.
 You don’t need a BaZi practitioner to tell you that toxic people will never do well.

 The Group Who Will Never Be Able To Transcend Their Charts